Orchesty/orchesty/docusaurus/documentation/docs/get-started/orchestration.md

 ## Messaging in Orchesty

 The orchestration layer in Orchesty creates message queues between nodes of process topologies using **RabbitMq**.
-It adds a number of high level functions and byznis diagnostics.
+It adds a number of high level functions and business diagnostics.
 This allows you to flexibly build [process topologies](../documentation/process-topology) that reflect your business needs.

 ## Process modelling